Aviation medical examinations are offered for the following classes of aviation medical:

 - ECG’s at ages 25, 30, 32, 34, 36, 38, and 40, and then annually

-- Hearing tests at ages 25, and then every five years
+- Hearing test at age 25, and then every five years

 - Ophthalmology re-examination at age 60, and then every two years

 A Class 2 medical does not require any initial or routine testing.

 If you require additional testing that involves seeing another medical specialist (eg: exercise stress test) I am able to provide you with a referral letter.
-Again, these tests will incur a cost to you, payable to the specialist at the time of the test.
+These tests will incur a cost to you, payable to the specialist at the time of the test.

 CASA AvMed maintain a guideline of medications relevant to flying on their website.
 If you are unsure about a medication you have been prescribed this page is a good place to start: